 Health and Wellness Benefits

-Start by asking about satisfaction with current medical plans, including provider networks and prescription benefits.
-Include questions about preventive care access, wellness program awareness, and participation levels.
-For mental health support, ask whether employees feel adequately supported and whether they’re aware of available resources.
+Ask about satisfaction with current medical plans, including provider networks and prescription benefits.
+Include questions about access to preventive care, awareness of wellness programs, and participation levels.
+For mental health support, ask whether employees feel adequately supported and whether they're aware of available resources.

 Evaluate the perceived value of dental and vision coverage.
-Determine how easily employees can access health benefits information and whether they feel confident navigating claims.
-Include questions about telehealth services and specialized care, which can be especially relevant for employees working in remote areas or on variable schedules.
+Determine how easily employees can access health benefits information and whether they feel confident handling claims.
+Include questions about telehealth services and specialized care, which are especially relevant for employees working in remote areas or on variable schedules.

 Financial Benefits